 - reduce rusting of boilers.

-- A delivery system (to allow the tenders of steam locomotives to be filled 'on demand').
-The delivery system usually takes the form of a set of water cranes or a set of water troughs.
+- A delivery system (to allow the tenders of steam locomotives to be filled quickly and 'on demand').
+The traditional delivery system usually took the form of a set of water cranes or a set of water troughs.

 How do / did the traditional water delivery systems work?

-Lineside water cranes (also known as water columns) usually include five key elements:
+Lineside water cranes (also known as water columns - see Image 5) usually include five key elements:

 - A hollow vertical post connected via an underground pipe to a water supply (usually a lineside water tank and / or tank house).